 Vasocidin Side Effects

-Note: This page contains side effects data for the generic drug prednisolone / sulfacetamide sodium ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Vasocidin.
+Note: This document contains side effect information about prednisolone / sulfacetamide sodium ophthalmic.
+Some dosage forms listed on this page may not apply to the brand name Vasocidin.

 For Healthcare Professionals

 The frequency of the reported side effects is unknown.
 Reactions occurring from the combination product include cataract, dizziness, eye discharge, eyelid edema, eyelid erythema, eye irritation, eye pain, eye pruritus, and hypersensitivity including rash, skin pruritus, urticaria, ocular hyperemia, and visual disturbance/blurred vision.[Ref]

 Frequency not reported: Cataract, eye discharge, eyelid edema, eyelid erythema, eye irritation, eye pain, eye pruritus, ocular hyperemia, vision blurred, intraocular pressure increased, glaucoma developed, optic nerve damage, posterior subcapsular cataract formation, secondary bacterial ocular infection, fungal infection of cornea, viral infection of cornea, vision disturbed, mydriasis, loss of accommodation, ptosis, acute anterior uveitis, perforation of the globe